CMU-17-214/f2024/assignments/hw5.md

 ```

 With `npx tsc --watch` you can keep the TypeScript compiler running in a terminal and it will automatically compile changes whenever you safe a file.
 In a second terminal,  `npx nodemon .` it will restart your application (the backend) after every change, that is, whenever the compiler has produced a new version.
 The test runner `jest` watches changes by default.

-For the frontend `npx react-scripts start` provides a development environment that refreshes automatically whenever any React files are changed.
-This unfortunately does not connect to the backend automatically, but can be used for pure frontend development.
-You can test frontend code during development if you set the initial state (`const initialJobs: JobInfo[]`) to something more interesting that contains actual results, e.g., those received with the curl command above.